Posted on Mar 20, 2020

 [DocPanel] What are some potential pitfalls that could compromise PET scan accuracy?

-The two tests are really complimentary together and that’s where the nuance comes in - because the interpretation is not just based on one over the other.
-It involves taking the information, combining it together, and then looking at it collectively to say - ok, what does this best tell me given the overall results?
+The two tests are complimentary together and that’s where the nuance comes in - because the interpretation is not just based on one over the other.
+It involves taking the information, combining it, and then looking at it collectively to say - ok, what does this best tell me given the overall results?
 You have to put the two together.

 [DocPanel] How does training impact a radiologist’s ability to read PET scans accurately?

-There are many non-radiologists who read radiology scans that they are not specifically trained to read.
+Many non-radiologists read radiology scans that they are not specifically trained to read.
 For example, a neurologist might frequently read neuro CT and MRI scans.
-But, in such cases, they’re looking at the images to extract specific information - which is okay in some cases because it helps them manage the patient.
+In such cases, they’re looking at the images to extract specific information - which is okay in some instances because it helps them manage the patient.
 However, you have to be careful because nowadays radiology is becoming more and more complex.

 To become a radiologist, there is a standard level of training you have to complete to practice as a general radiologist.
 Many people then go on to complete more specific training to become a subspecialty radiologist with a focus on a particular body part, body structure, or type of modality (i.e. MRI, ultrasound, etc).